-Today we’re going to talk about an important aspect of Amazon Machine Images that somehow fails to capture our attention.
 Choosing an AWS AMI virtualization type may not seem critical or relevant at first, but I believe everyone should have at least a basic understanding of how the different virtualization options function.

 How many times have you actually thought about which kind of virtualization is best suited to your needs before you select your AWS AMI?
 Or better: how often have you thought about it, but ignored it and just started working anyway?
 When you select an AWS AMI to launch an instance you will see something like this:

 What are these highlighted terms all about?
 I’ll explain.

 Every AWS AMI uses the Xen hypervisor on bare metal.
 Xen offers two kinds of virtualization: HVM (Hardware Virtual Machine) and PV (Paravirtualization).
 But before we discuss these virtualization capabilities, it’s important to understand how Xen architecture works.
 Below is a high-level representation of Xen components:

 Virtual machines (also known as guests) run on top of a hypervisor.
 The hypervisor takes care of CPU scheduling and memory partitioning, but it is unaware of networking, external storage devices, video, or any other common I/O functions found on a computing system.

 These guest VMs can be either HVM or PV.